General information about COVID-19 treatments

 Telehealth means connecting with a health care provider over the phone or through a video call.

 - Find a telehealth provider and make an appointment.
 Many insurance companies provide telehealth services for their members.
 Contact your insurance company to learn if telehealth services are available through your plan.
-If you don’t have insurance, you can find an appointment using a fee-based telehealth company.
+If you don’t have insurance, you can find an appointment using a fee-based telehealth company [external link].
 Many providers offer same-day or next-day appointments.

 - The telehealth provider will ask you some questions to find out if treatment is right for you and what kind of treatment you might be able to take.